 Source: USDA / NRCS

-Oven dry – This is when there is zero moisture in the soil.
+Another interesting water management term is Oven Dry, this is when there is zero moisture in the soil.

 |Soil Texture||Inches Available Water/Ft of Soil|

 |Clay||2.0 – 2.40|

 The amount of water needed to return the soil to field capacity, an often overlooked water management term, the soil moisture depletion can be calculated with onboard sensors for an accurate result as well as just plain-math calculation if we had the ET values for a particular location.
 Jain Logic does provide this feature using both sensors and satellite imagery.

 The amount of water present in the soil, just like soil moisture depletion this term can also be calculated with soil moisture sensors in the field using Jain Logic’s soil moisture monitoring feature, this helps the grower understand how much water is actually required in his or her field.